bytedeco/javacpp-presets/systems/README.md

  * Mac OS X (XNU libc)  https://opensource.apple.com/
  * Windows (Win32)  https://developer.microsoft.com/en-us/windows/

-For now, only small portions of the APIs are actually supported.
+For now, basic functionality is supported.
 The range will be expanded based on demand, so please make sure to communicate your needs.

 Please refer to the parent README.md file for more detailed information about the JavaCPP Presets.